localstack/docs/content/en/user-guide/aws/eks/index.md

 LocalStack seamlessly manages the download and installation process, making it hassle-free for users.
 In most cases, the installation is automatic, eliminating the need for any manual customizations.

-A new cluster can be created using the following command:

 You can create a new cluster using the [`CreateCluster`](https://docs.aws.amazon.com/eks/latest/APIReference/API_CreateCluster.html) API.
 Run the following command: